senior-debugger/vite-plugin-conceal/README.md

 ## 💡 Why?

 When building web apps, some static data (like quiz questions, configs, or embedded texts) can be easily extracted from bundled files.
-This plugin encodes such data into Base64 strings during build time, slightly obfuscating the content while keeping it accessible at runtime.
+This plugin obfuscates such data by encoding it into Base64 at build time, while preserving its structure and usability at runtime.

 ---